Lebanon president taps Hezbollah-backed Diab for prime minister | DW | 19.12.2019

 Shiite support

-After Aoun consulted with lawmakers, Diab gained a simple majority of the 128-member parliament.
-Sixty-nine lawmakers, including the parliamentary bloc of the Shiite Hezbollah, voted for Diab.
+After Aoun consulted with lawmakers, Diab gained a simple majority in the 128-member parliament.
+Sixty-nine lawmakers, including the Shiite Hezbollah's parliamentary bloc, voted for Diab.

 Diab did not receive backing from Sunni blocs or their own Christian allies.

-Critics have warned that Diab's nomination could result in an unbalanced government, cause sectarian tensions as well as hinder efforts to secure aid from the international community.
+Critics have warned that Diab's nomination could result in an unbalanced government and cause sectarian tensions, as well as hinder efforts to secure aid from the international community.

 In his first public address to the public, Diab promised to swiftly form a diversely represented government after consulting with various political parties as well as representatives from the protest movement.